Edward Morrison (American football): Coaching career

 From 1918 to 1920, Morrison studied dentistry at Howard University in Washington, D.C.
 He served as the head football coach at Howard from 1920 to 1922 and again in 1924, winning a black college football national championship in 1920.

 Morrison became the head football coach and taught dentistry at Lincoln University in Pennsylvania in 1927.

 Later life

 He was first married to Alice Washington, and then married CarLynne Payne in 1924.
 Dr. Morrison & Carlynne first resided in Washington, DC, where she taught at Paul Lawerence Dunbar HS.

 In 1928, after coaching life Dr. Morrison relocated to Philadelphia with his family where he opened his dental practice in North Philadelphia.
 He resided there with his family for the remainder of his life.
 He died at his home on February 15, 1961.
-He was survived by his wife CarLynne, his children Evelyn, Edward, Patrica, William, many grand and great grandchildren.
+He was survived by his wife CarLynne, his children Evelyn, Edward, Patrica, William, and many grand and great-grandchildren.